adl/hoaf/README.md

 If you implement it, please do keep track of the changes we apply to this document as we resolve [issues](https://github.com/adl/hoaf/issues?state=open) until version 1 is formally released.

+Current tool support is described on a [separate page](support.html).

 Goals
 -----